Laboratoire-de-Chemoinformatique/SynPlanner/docs/interfaces/cli.rst

 Building blocks standardization
 -------------------------------
-It is crucial to standardize custom building blocks for compatibility with SynPlanner.
+It is crucial to standardize custom building blocks for compatibility with ``SynPlanner``.

 .. code-block:: bash